Running LLMs on your computer locally — focus on the hardware!

 So if you have an Apple Macbook with one of the powerful new M chips series then you can try some of the AI software tools and models.
 However, I’m focusing on hardware, specifically desktop PCs, and GPUs, primarily NVIDIA, and building your own.
 I’m vendor CPU agnostic, as long as it can do the job.

 I have a “used” 2013 Intel Xeon 18 core processor with 64 GB of “new” main memory in a “used” ASUS motherbord (X99 Deluxe II) with BIOS updates in a very big computer case.
-My power supply has been increased to 1000 watts and I used liquid cooling fans for the processor.
+My power supply has been increased to 1000 watts and I used liquid cooling for the processor.
 I keep having to add more Samsung SSDs for storage of more AI models as mentioned before.
 I’m up to 2TB and now considering 4TB SSD, because of all the other things I do with the machine, graphics editing in 360 video, etc.

 For graphics processing I have a ASUS ProArt GeForce RTX™ 4060 Ti 16GB OC Edition GDDR6 Graphics Card (PCIe 4.0, 16GB GDDR6, DLSS 3, HDMI 2.1a, DisplayPort 1.4a).
 This gives me 16 GB of VRam to work with, since I have an older motherboard.
 Yes, it’s not the fastest gaming card, but it’s what I could afford and the extra VRam really comes in handy for the models above 8GB of VRam, even quantized.